DPotoyan/Chem324/_build/LEC3-Chem324.md

 ## Davisson & Germer show that electrons scatter just like X-rays!

 - In 1925, Davisson and Germer were studying electron scattering from various materials.
-To their great surprise they discovered that at certain angles there was a peak in the intensity of the scattered electron beam.
-This peak indicated wave behavior for the electrons, and could be interpreted by the Bragg law (previously only applied to X-ray scattering) to give values for the lattice spacing in the nickel crystal.
+To their great surprise, they discovered that at certain angles there was a peak in the intensity of the scattered electron beam.
+This peak indicated wave behavior for the electrons and could be interpreted by the Bragg law (previously only applied to X-ray scattering) to give values for the lattice spacing in the nickel crystal.

 ![](./images/lec3_DavisonGermer.png)